deanishe/alfred-firefox/README.md

 ![Animated demo of workflow in use][demo]

-The workflow can be easily extended with your own actions.
+The workflow can be easily [extended with your own actions][scripts].

 Installation
 ------------

+The extension supports (at least) Firefox, Firefox Nightly and Firefox Developer Edition.

 1. Download and install the [latest version of the workflow][workflow].
 2. Run `ffass` in Alfred and choose `Install Firefox Extension` to get [the Firefox extension][addon].

 See [the setup documentation][setup] for more details.